25,000+ Seed Startups 2026 | Verified Funding Database

 How many seed-funded startups are there in 2025?

-According to our database, there are currently 20,178 seed-funded startups tracked globally, with new companies added weekly as funding rounds are announced.
+According to our database, there are currently 20,178 seed startups tracked globally, with new companies added weekly as funding rounds are announced.
 This represents startups that have raised seed funding and remain active in the market, spanning virtually every industry from artificial intelligence and software to healthcare, climate tech, and consumer products.
 The United States hosts the largest concentration, followed by the United Kingdom, Germany, Switzerland, and emerging tech hubs across Asia and Latin America.
 Thousands of new seed rounds occur annually—in 2024, seed-stage startups globally raised over $17.2 billion, while 2025 has seen $2.3 billion raised through October.
 These numbers include both first-time seed rounds and seed extensions, reflecting the dynamic nature of early-stage fundraising.

 What industries receive the most seed funding?

 Based on our database analysis, artificial intelligence and machine learning dominate seed funding in 2025, including generative AI applications, AI infrastructure and tooling, vertical AI solutions for specific industries, and machine learning operations platforms.
 Software and SaaS remain strong with B2B productivity tools, developer tools and infrastructure, cybersecurity solutions, and enterprise software platforms.
 Healthcare and biotech attract significant seed capital through digital health and telemedicine, health tech and medical devices, drug discovery and therapeutics, and health data and analytics.
 Fintech continues showing strength via payments and banking infrastructure, embedded finance solutions, crypto and blockchain applications (in moderation), and financial data and analytics.
 Climate tech and sustainability are emerging categories with renewable energy and clean tech, carbon capture and climate solutions, sustainable agriculture and food tech, and circular economy platforms.
-The concentration reflects where venture investors see the largest market opportunities and potential for venture-scale returns, though seed funding flows to innovative startups across virtually every industry.
+The concentration reflects where venture investors see the largest market opportunities and potential for venture-scale returns, though seed funding flows to innovative seed startups across virtually every industry.

 When should a startup raise seed funding?

 The optimal time to raise seed funding is when you’ve achieved sufficient validation to attract investor interest but still need capital to reach the next major milestone.
-Key indicators that you’re ready include having a functional MVP or beta product that demonstrates your core value proposition, early customer traction through pilot users, design partners, letters of intent, or initial revenue, a complete founding team with complementary skills and clear role division, clear problem-solution fit based on customer research and validation, and a compelling vision for how seed capital will accelerate growth.
+Key indicators that seed startups are ready include having a functional MVP or beta product that demonstrates your core value proposition, early customer traction through pilot users, design partners, letters of intent, or initial revenue, a complete founding team with complementary skills and clear role division, clear problem-solution fit based on customer research and validation, and a compelling vision for how seed capital will accelerate growth.
 Companies should avoid raising too early before product validation (makes fundraising harder and dilutes unnecessarily) or too late after fully proving the business model (potentially leaves money on the table).
 Harvard Business School research shows that startups with customer traction before fundraising achieve 2-3x higher valuations than those raising on concept alone.
 The seed stage specifically funds the transition from “we built something” to “customers want this and we understand why.”
 If you’re still validating whether your product solves a real problem, you may need pre-seed or angel investment first.
 If you’ve already proven product-market fit and have strong revenue growth, you might skip directly to Series A.

 What comes after seed funding?

-After successfully deploying seed capital and achieving key milestones, startups typically raise a Series A round as their next funding stage.
+After successfully deploying seed capital and achieving key milestones, seed startups typically raise a Series A round as their next funding stage.
 Series A rounds generally range from $10-20 million, require proven business models with consistent revenue growth, involve larger VC firms with more structured processes, and result in professional board composition with investor directors.
 To successfully raise Series A, seed-stage companies need to demonstrate product-market fit with clear value proposition and customer demand, revenue growth with 2-3x year-over-year growth rates (for B2B) or strong user growth and engagement metrics (for consumer), proven unit economics showing customer acquisition cost and lifetime value make sense, an experienced team with key hires in place across functions, and a clear path to scale demonstrating how additional capital will accelerate growth.
 The typical timeline from seed to Series A is 12-24 months, though this varies significantly by industry, company performance, and market conditions.
 Some companies raise seed extensions if they need more time to hit Series A milestones, while others with exceptional traction may raise Series A early.
 A smaller subset of companies bootstrap or become profitable after seed, choosing not to raise additional venture capital.
 The key is using seed funding strategically to de-risk the business and prove the core assumptions that will make Series A investors confident in your ability to scale.
 After deploying seed capital successfully, companies typically raise a Series A round.
 To explore companies at this stage, check our Series A startup database.
 Some companies raise Series B rounds within 18-24 months of their Series A if growth is exceptional.
 Crunchbase’s progression analysis shows that only about 33% of seed-funded companies successfully raise Series A, highlighting the importance of achieving clear milestones during the seed stage.

 To learn more about the complete funding journey and how seed funding compares to other stages, see our guide to startup funding stages.